small grants program

 To apply for a small grant, you must first ensure your project reflects the grant criteria and aligns with our theme for the year.
 Once ready to apply, you can do so via our online application or by downloading the application form

 Who can apply?

 Highways and Byways – A Community of Service funds community groups and organisations which can demonstrate that they are at minimum an Incorporated Association or similarly constituted entity.
 We do not fund individuals.

 Preference will be given to applications for projects in rural and regional Australia, from fire and drought affected communities and areas with vulnerable eco-systems.

 Generally, grants allocated are up to $3,000.

-Our theme is underpinned by Catholic Social Justice principles.
-This year, the principle we are highlighting and bringing to the fore is “the stewardship of creation and care for the earth” .
-The other principles we are guided by are: the dignity of each person, the common good, the right of all people to participate in decisions that affect their lives, solidarity, preferential care for those who are poor and vulnerable, economic justice, and the promotion of peace.
+Our theme is also underpinned and guided by Catholic Social Justice principles.
+These are: the stewardship of creation and care for the earth, dignity of each person, the common good, the right of all people to participate in decisions that affect their lives, subsidiarity and participation, solidarity, preferential care for those who are poor and vulnerable, economic justice, and the promotion of peace.